 Open Jewish Homes – Resistance Homes

 On both Remembrance Day and Liberation Day, there will be small-sized commemoration gatherings in the living rooms, attics or cafés of former Jewish residents and resistance fighters.
 At Open Jewish Homes – Resistance Homes, speakers will tell their stories about life before, during and after the war, persecution, resistance and liberation.
 These stories will be accompanied by films, music, poems, photos and personal diary fragments.
-Information about the programme can be found on the Open Jewish Homes website (in Dutch).
+Information about the program can be found on the Open Jewish Homes website.

 Celebrate freedom together, and join or help cook one of the Freedom Feast locations!
 Everyone is welcome this day to participate in the Freedom Feast, which is organised all around the city.

-Of course, you’re still welcome to host your own Freedom Feast, be it for friends, family or soon-to-be friends.
+Of course, you’re still welcome to host your own Freedom Feast (in Dutch), be it for friends, family or soon-to-be friends.

-In various Amsterdam neighbourhoods, Amsterdammers can also get together for Street Dinners.
-Bring the tables outside and have dinner with your neighbours!
-To buy a ticket or register for hosting your own, visit the Street Dinners website.
+In various Amsterdam neighborhoods, Amsterdammers can also get together for ‘street dinners.’
+Bring the tables outside and have dinner with your neighbors.

-Prior to 5 May, primary school students throughout Amsterdam will interview senior citizens about their neighbourhoods during the war.
+Prior to 5 May, primary school students throughout Amsterdam will interview senior citizens about their neighborhoods during the war.
 The students will receive the title ‘new heritage bearer of a war story’ in the Amsterdam City Archives on Liberation Day.
-They’ll then head out to the neighbourhoods to tell the war stories to all willing listeners.
-The project ‘The War in My Neighbourhood’ aims to keep these stories alive, so that they can be passed on to a new generation.
+They’ll then head out to the neighborhoods to tell the war stories to all willing listeners.
+The project ‘The War in My Neighborhood’ (in Dutch) aims to keep these stories alive, so that they can be passed on to a new generation.